Settings Update

 Case-by-case exceptions are OK.

-Or just keep them as they are.
+Or just keep them as they are if they’re needed for clarity at the beginning.

 Result